Professor Christopher Kellett

 From 2012-2016, Prof. Kellett was supported by an Australian Research Council Future Fellowship.
 He has been awarded the Vice-Chancellor's Award for Teaching Excellence in the Faculty of Engineering and the Built Environment (2011) and a Research Fellowship for Experienced Researchers from the Alexander von Humboldt Foundation (Germany, 2012-2013).
 In 2013 he was one of eight Australian researchers selected for the Australia-Japan Emerging Research Leaders Exchange Program jointly sponsored by the Australian Academy of Technological Sciences and Engineering, the Engineering Academy of Japan, and the Japanese Society for the Promotion of Science.

 In 2012, jointly with co-authors Dr. B. Rüffer (U. Newcastle), A/Prof. P. Dower (U. Melbourne), and Prof. S. Weller (U. Newcastle), Prof. Kellett received the IET Control Theory and its Applications Premium Award for the best paper published in the journal in 2010-2011.
 In 2017, jointly with co-authors Salman Hafeez (U. Newcastle) and Prof. S. Weller (U. Newcastle) he received the inaugural IFAC Foundation Award for demonstrating contributions of systems and control techniques in the area of sustainable development.
+In 2023, jointly with co-author Timm Faulwasser (Hamburg University of Technology, Germany), he was awarded the IFAC Automatica Best Paper Prize.

 Research Expertise

-Prof. Kellett's research interests are broadly in areas referred to as mathematical systems theory, autonomous systems, control engineering, or (new) cybernetics, with a focus on analysis and design of nonlinear systems.
+Prof. Kellett's research interests are broadly in areas referred to as mathematical systems theory, autonomous systems, control engineering, with a focus on analysis and design of nonlinear systems.
 He is particularly interested in stability and performance of nonlinear systems with applications in power networks, telecommunications, signal processing, social systems, and the economics of climate change.

 Collaborations